MartinBraquet/llm/README.md

 ### Learning a book from scratch

 One use-case is to learn a book from scratch.
-That is, we do not pull weights on any other information than the text in the book itself.
+That is, we do not pull weights or any other information than the text in the book itself.

 Here we train a model on "The Little Prince" by Antoine de Saint-Exupery.
 - 28M parameters